Saffron toucanet: Threats

 Chlamydophila psittaci, a parasitic agent that can be passed between avian species, was specifically studied in the saffron toucanet, along with several of its other relatives.
 It has been reported in many species of wild birds; however, physical symptoms are not prevalent with this disease.
 Lack of symptoms can therefore make this disease easier to spread to other birds and to humans.
 In the saffron, it had antibodies made to fight against this disease.
 There is a lack of study concerning the toucanet in veterinary literature, so there is an interest in further study.

 In São Paulo Zoo Foundation, the hemoparasite microfilarie was found in one of the saffrons tested.
 Otherwise, there were no infections of enteroparasites found in the species.
-It is important to note that birds that are in captivity are more likely to contract a disease than wild birds, so they should be tested regularly.
+Birds in captivity are more likely to contract a disease than wild birds, so they should be tested regularly.

 Along with parasitic dangers, the species must endure man made threats.
 They are a popular choice for the illegal bird trade.
 They are also in danger from being hunted by humans.
 Due to deforestation, they are prone to local extinction in smaller forest fragments.
 Managers are working to reduce the loss of biodiversity with their large reserves.